Almost strict domination and anti-de Sitter 3-manifolds

 Furthermore, if $f$ is harmonic, then $f\circ \varphi: (\tilde{\Sigma},\tilde{\varphi}^*\tilde{\mu})\to (X,\nu)$ is a $\varphi^*\rho$-equivariant harmonic map. \end{itemize} \end{subsection}

-\begin{subsection}{Existence of maximal surfaces} Before beginning the proof, we recall a basic fact from hyperbolic geometry \cite[Lemma 2.3]{Wo}.
-Suppose a simple closed curve $\xi$ is either a geodesic boundary component or a horocycle in a hyperbolic surface.
+\begin{subsection}{Existence of maximal surfaces} Suppose a simple closed curve $\xi$ is either a geodesic boundary component or a horocycle in a hyperbolic surface.
 If $\xi$ is a boundary, let $C_d(\xi)$ denote the collar around $\xi$ consisting of points with distance to $\xi$ at most $d$.
-If it is a horocycle, put $C_d(\xi)$ to be the union of the $d$-collar and the enclosed cusp (both are defined for suitably small $d$). \begin{lem}[Generalized collar lemma] Given a geometrically finite hyperbolic surface, let $\xi_1,\dots, \xi_n$ be horocylces bounding cusps, and $\xi_1',\dots,\xi_m'$ geodesic boundary components.
-There exists a $d>0$ such that any non-peripheral simple closed geodesic does not intersect $C_d(\xi_i)$ or $C_d(\xi_i')$. \end{lem} We now begin the proof of properness.
+If it is a horocycle, put $C_d(\xi)$ to be the union of the $d$-collar and the enclosed cusp (both are defined for suitably small $d$).

+We now begin the proof of properness.
 Suppose $\rho_1$ almost strictly dominates $\rho_2$.
 We assume there is a single peripheral curve---there are no substantial changes in the case of many cusps---and we set $\xi$ to be either the geodesic boundary component of the convex core of $\mathbb{H}/\rho_1(\Gamma)$, or a deep horocycle of $\mathbb{H}/\rho_1(\Gamma)$, depending on whether the monodromy is hyperbolic or parabolic.
 Let $g$ be an optimal $(\rho_1,\rho_2)$-equivariant map.
 If the image of the peripheral curve under $\rho_1$ and $\rho_2$ is hyperbolic, then $g$ has constant speed on the boundary components.
 Note that $g\circ h_\mu$ is $\rho_2$-equivariant, and in the hyperbolic case, converges at $\infty$ to a projection onto the geodesic at infinity in the sense of Definition \ref{convalpha}.
 Thus, from Lemma \ref{min} we have One of the main advantages of replacing $f_\mu$ with $g\circ h_\mu$ is that the integrand is now non-negative.
 Moving toward the proof of properness, let $([\mu_n])_{n=1}^\infty \subset \mathcal{T}(\Gamma)$ be such that for all $n$, for some large $K$.
 It suffices to show $[\mu_n]$ converges in $\mathcal{T}(\Gamma)$ along a subsequence.
 Structurally, our proof is similar to that of the classical existence result for minimal surfaces in hyperbolic manifolds (see \cite{SY2} and also the more modern paper \cite{GW}): we first prove 1) compactness in moduli space, and then 2) extend to compactness in Teichm{\"u}ller space.

 Toward 1), we show there is a $\delta> 0$ such that for all non-peripheral simple closed curves in $\Gamma$, we have $\ell_{\mu_n}(\gamma)\geq \delta$.
 We argue by contradiction: suppose this is not the case, so that there is a sequence of non-peripheral simple closed curves $(\gamma_n)_{n=1}^\infty\subset \Gamma$ such that as $n\to\infty$.
 By the regular collar lemma, we know that in $(\Sigma,\mu_n)$, the geodesic representing $\gamma_n$ is enclosed by a collar $C_n$ of width $w_n = \textrm{arcsinh}((\sinh \ell_n)^{-1})$.
 Up to a conjugation of the holonomy, $C_n$ is conformally equivalent to $\{x+iy\in\mathbb{C}: 0\leq x \leq w_n, 0\leq y\leq 1\}$ with the lines $\{y=0\}$ and $\{y=1\}$ identified.